Humans-Machines/styleguide/html-css/README.md

 - Delimit elements by double underscores `__`
 - Delimit modifiers by double hyphens `--`
 - Use the same naming convention for grandchildren.
 So no `.block-name__child__grand-child`-craziness
-- Rather use utility classes as simple component modifications than to introduce a BEM-modifier
 - Use `has-` or `is-` prefix for the state
 - Do not use Tailwind’s `@apply` to create components